Undergraduate: University of Southern California, 2009

 To new applicants, I would advise to get familiarized with the AMCAS application early.
 The application is broad and requires a lot of thought and time.

 The following piece of advice goes out specifically for new applicants who find themselves in a similar situation like me who are in the process of changing careers.
 A big concern I had with part of the application was securing letters of recommendation from professors at my university.
-Given that at the start of the application cycle, three years had passed since I graduated, I had to make some cold calls and e-mails to several professors.
-While I was a student in their classes, I never thought of asking for letters of recommendations because at that time I did not think that I would one day be applying to medical school.
+Given that at the start of the application cycle three years had passed since I graduated, I had to make some cold calls and emails to several professors.
+While I was a student in their classes, I never thought of asking for letters of recommendation because at that time I did not think that I would one day be applying to medical school.

 Do you have additional information or thoughts to share that would be helpful to prospective students?